-|HHJ-3||Photo album of James's from WW1 RFC service, including aerial photos of France and Egypt.||Original document retrieved from Challonsleigh, summer 2010, and held by John Barnard.|
+|HHJ-3||Photo album of HHJ's from WW1 RFC service, including aerial photos of France and Egypt.||Original document retrieved from Challonsleigh, summer 2010, and held by John Barnard.|

 |HHJ-5||Invitation to investiture at Buckingham Palace (4 Mar 1930) (presumably his OBE).||Original document retrieved from Challonsleigh, summer 2010, and held by John Barnard.|

 |HHJ-9-1||Report on Present Situation in Spanish Morocco, 21 Mar - 2 Apr 1932 (8pp manuscript notes and sketchmap)||Original document retrieved from Challonsleigh, summer 2010, and held by John Barnard.|

-|HHJ-10||Envelope of press cuttings re expulsion from Egypt in 1967||Original document retrieved from Challonsleigh, summer 2010, and held by John Barnard.|
+|HHJ-10||Press cuttings re expulsion from Egypt in 1967||Collated from Challonsleigh and papers of RCT James; held by John Barnard.|

-|HHJ-11||Photos of James invested with OBE in 1930, and as newly-commissioned officer.||Original document retrieved from Challonsleigh, summer 2010, and held by John Barnard.|
+|HHJ-11||Photos of HHJ invested with OBE in 1930, and as newly-commissioned officer.||Original document retrieved from Challonsleigh, summer 2010, and held by John Barnard.|

-|HHJ-12||Small envelope of photos including James's grave on Malta||Original document retrieved from Challonsleigh, summer 2010, and held by John Barnard.|
+|HHJ-12||Small envelope of photos including HHJ's grave on Malta||Original document retrieved from Challonsleigh, summer 2010, and held by John Barnard.|

-|HHJ-13||Various loose photos, some showing James with goatee beard||Original document retrieved from Challonsleigh, summer 2010, and held by John Barnard.|
+|HHJ-13||Various loose photos, some showing HHJ with goatee beard||Original document retrieved from Challonsleigh, summer 2010, and held by John Barnard.|

 |HHJ-14||Miscellaneous photos from southern Egypt||Original document retrieved from Challonsleigh, summer 2010, and held by John Barnard.|

 |HHJ-17||In Remembrance of Some Tribal Wanderings on Special Service in Iraq 1924-1926: Diary with Letters and Some Verse.
-Typescript notes by HH James.
-See sub-entries below.||Original document retrieved from Challonsleigh, summer 2010, and held by John Barnard.|
+Typescript notes by HHJ.
+See sub-entries below.
+[See also HHJ-34 concerning continued service 1927-1929]||Original document retrieved from Challonsleigh, summer 2010, and held by John Barnard.|

 Title page, contents and dedicatory poem "to RJS" [Robert Jope-Slade] [pp 1-3]